WIZARDOF-OZ/WIZARDOF-OZ/readme.md

-- 🔭 I’m currently working on: [Learning Javascript](https://github.com/WIZARDOF-OZ/JavaScript-Learning-)
+- 🔭 I’m currently working on: [Fatima-Convent-Senior-Secondary-School-Rangia](https://github.com/WIZARDOF-OZ/Fatima-Convent-Senior-Secondary-School-)
 - 🌱 I’m currently learning: **Everything Present In The World**
 - 💬 Ask me about : **Anything**
 - 📫 How to reach me: **wizardofoz866@gmail.com**